HealthCheckbox

 Cone Biopsy Results

-Results that are abnormal indicate cancerous cells are persisting on your cervix.
+Abnormal results indicate cancerous cells are persisting on your cervix.
 These cells are called cervical intraepithelial neoplasia (CIN).
+CIN can range from 1 to 3, depending on the presence of aberrant cells.

 • CIN I: A mild cervical dysplasia.
 Cells are somewhat abnormal.